voi-api/voi-api.github.io/deeplinks.md

 description: Create links to views in the Voi app.
 ---

-# How deeplinks work
+# How deep links work
-Deeplinks is a way to send user to a view in another app.
-If the user doesn't have the app they are sent to the appstore with a prompt to download the app.
-We are using adjust to deep-link and track usage from third party apps.
+Deeplinks are a way to send the user to a view in another app.
+If the user doesn't have the app they are sent to the AppStore with a prompt to download the app.
+We are using adjust to deep-link and track usage from third-party apps.

 # Schema

-## Base url
+## Base URL
 https://lqfa.adj.st/voiapp/open

 ## Parameters